legacysurvey/legacysurvey/pages/dr9/description.rst

 Data Release 9 (DR9) is the ninth public data release of the Legacy Surveys.
 It is the seventh public data release of images and catalogs from `DECaLS`_ (`DR8`_ comprised the sixth release of data from `DECaLS`_) and the fourth release of data from `BASS`_ and `MzLS`_ (`DR8`_ comprised the third release of data from `BASS`_ and `MzLS`_).
-DR8 was the first release to include images and catalogs from all three of the Legacy Surveys in a single release, and essentially provided the final, full sky coverage of Legacy Surveys imaging.
-DR9 does not contain significant new observations, but builds on `DR8`_ by updating the Legacy Surveys reduction techniques and procedures.
+`DR8`_ was the first release to include images and catalogs from all three of the Legacy Surveys in a single release, and essentially provided the final, full sky coverage of Legacy Surveys imaging.
+DR9 does not contain significant new observations, but builds on `DR8`_ by improving the reduction techniques and procedures used for the Legacy Surveys.
 Imaging from the Legacy Surveys is first reduced through the `NSF's OIR Lab Community Pipeline`_ before being processed using the `Tractor`_.
 DR9 also includes `WISE`_ fluxes from all imaging through `year 6 of NEOWISE-Reactivation`_ force-photometered in the `unWISE`_ maps at the locations of Legacy Surveys optical sources.